MOONSTRUCK-team/mirage-protocol/evm-icp-bridge/src/artifacts/evm/README.md

 Id = keccak(abi.encodePacked(nonce,opType,srcChainId,destChainId,destAddress,contract,tokenId))

+`id` is the hash of the message.
+It is used to verify the message integrity.

 `nonce` is a increment number that is used to avoid hash collision.
 It is incremented by 1 for each message.

 `opType` is the operation type.
 It can be either `mint` or `burn` atm